nvimdev/template.nvim/README.md

 package main

 func main() {
- | -- cusror in there
+ | -- cursor in there
 }

 ```